Moraine Lake Canoe Rental: Everything You Need to Know

 The price tag can be a little eye-watering, there are high competitions to get a canoe in the summer, and only one rental operator.

 Parking at Moraine Lake is limited by a small lot and the shuttle bus system although improving still makes it difficult to reach the lake.
-Access to the lake is at the end of a long road and Parks Canada limits access to the road in the summer to stop a build-up at the parking lot.
-Most visitors will have to take advantage of the transfer bus from Lake Louise.
-To learn more about the updates to parking here read our main guide to Moraine Lake and our guide to parking at Moraine Lake.
+Access to the lake is at the end of a long road and Parks Canada limits access to the road in the summer.
+Most visitors will have to take advantage of the Moraine Lake shuttle.
+As of 2023, personal vehicles are no longer allowed at Moraine Lake.
+To learn more about the updates to parking here read our main guide to Moraine Lake and our guide to parking at Moraine Lake, and our guide to the Moraine Lake shuttle.

 The canoe rentals at Moraine Lake operate on a first-come-first-serve basis so if you arrive late in the day you may be out of luck as it’s a popular activity.
 That being said outside of early morning or late evening there may be a wait for a canoe rental at Moraine Lake.

-It’s not near as busy as renting canoes at Lake Louise, due to the difficulty in reaching Moraine Lake.
-Once you’re out canoeing on Moraine Lake you won’t have the lake to yourself, but it’s easy enough to keep your distance from other canoes on the lake.
+It’s not nearly as busy as renting canoes at Lake Louise, due to the difficulty in reaching Moraine Lake.
+Once you’re out canoeing on Moraine Lake, you won’t have the lake to yourself, but it’s easy enough to keep your distance from other canoes on the lake.

 Moraine-Lake-Canoe-Rental-Banff-National-Park